fizzed/stork/README.md

 The stork-play-assembly tool automates using the play build system to structure a final assembly tarball that meets the stork canonical standards.
 It's also a great example of how any JVM-based application can ultimately be packaged into the stork layout.
-To build the project, just execute the following in examples/hello-server-play:
+To build the project, just execute the following in (src/examples/hello-server-play):

 	stork-play-assembly

 On success, the target/ directory will contain the final assembly tarball.
+This tarball is ready for distribution or deployment using stork-fabric-deploy.

 ## Launcher